niklaszantner/exchange-tracker/README.md

 ### Known Problems

-Sometimes it seems like the kraken API is a bit overwhelmed by all our love, so the programm is not shutting down anymore, when an API call failed.
+Sometimes it seems like the kraken API is a bit overwhelmed by all our love, so the program is not shutting down anymore, when an API call failed.
 But informs the user and tries it again at the next interval.

 ### Copyright/Licensing